JanssenProject/jans/Server/integrations/cert/Generate certs guide.md

+For testing purpouses there is archive with CA/Intermidiate/User certs in [archive] (./sample/generated_certs.zip).

 # 1. Create and sign Root CA

 ## 1.1.
 Generate password protected a 8192-bit long SHA-256 RSA key for root CA: